 Things might look better temporarily, but they’re not better.

-Teach your child healthy anger management
+Teach your child healthy responses to anger

-Try asking questions like this using a calm voice:
+You can ask more questions like this using a calm voice:

 - How can I help you?